mrWh1te/Botmation/README.md

 [![dependencies Status](https://david-dm.org/mrWh1te/Botmation/status.svg)](https://david-dm.org/mrWh1te/Botmation)
 ![GitHub](https://img.shields.io/github/license/mrWh1te/Botmation)

+# Introduction

-[Botmation](https://botmation.dev) is a simple TypeScript framework to build web bots with [Puppeteer](https://github.com/puppeteer/puppeteer) in a declarative, functional and composable way.
+[Botmation](https://botmation.dev) is simple declarative framework for [Puppeteer](https://github.com/puppeteer/puppeteer), to build web bots in a composable way.
+It follows a simple pattern focused on a single type of function called a BotAction.

+BotActions handle everything from simple tasks in crawling and scraping the web to logging in & automating your social media.
+They are composable.
+They make assembling Bots easy, declarative, and simple.

+The possibilities are endless!

 > “Everything should be made as simple as possible, but no simpler.” - Albert Einstein